compose-spec/compose-spec/03-compose-file.md

 All other top-level elements are not affected by `profiles` and are always active.

 References to other services (by `links`, `extends` or shared resource syntax `service:xxx`) must not automatically enable a component that would otherwise have been ignored by active profiles.
-Instead the Compose returns an error.
+Instead Compose returns an error.

 #### Illustrative example